Casper-Br/Casper-Br/README.md

 ## I’m currently learning ...

-Fundamentals of Programming and full stack software development, while taking my own applications from planning to deployment.
+Fundamentals of programming and full stack software development, while taking my own applications from planning to deployment.

 ## I’m currently working on ...